 Google Analytics’ tools can help you delve deeper into users’ demographics, behaviors, times, high performing platforms, allowing a clearer vision where website traffic originates.
 The list below is a rundown on some of the best practices to start with as you use Google Analytics.

-- Flow reports – Knowledge gives businesses a better understanding of direct traffic conversions.
-Reports, such as Behavior Flow and Goal Flow, can be paired with segmentation and provide insight into further action to implement across the entire website.
+Knowledge gives businesses a better understanding of direct traffic conversions.
+You can pair reports, such as Behavior Flow and Goal Flow, with segmentation and provide insight into further action to implement across the entire website.

 Learning Google Analytics is the first step to understand direct traffic and its sources better.
 Once familiar with Google Analytics and its tools, looking at direct traffic will offer more profound insights into your website’s performance.

 If you find yourself curious about direct traffic and want to know how to get started with Google Analytics, Premiere Creative would love to assist you!
-Contact the marketing expert at Premiere Creative to learn about traffic sources, segmentation, and getting the most from advertising campaigns.
+Contact the marketing experts at Premiere Creative to learn about traffic sources and segmentation or call us at (973) 346-8100 to get the most from advertising campaigns.
 We will see to it that Google Analytics performs for your business and help you achieve your goals.